 Aarti daily at 7 am and 8 pm.

-The temple is closed from 1 pm to 2 pm in the afternoon.
+The temple is closed from 1 pm to 2 pm.

 The Temple of Barbareek

 Barbareek was a great warrior.
-He followed his mother’s education to be helpful to the loser and that everyone supports the winner, you always support the loser.
+He followed his mother’s education to be helpful to the loser and that everyone supports the winner; you always keep the loser.
 He did so, following the path set by his mother.
 Therefore he is also called ‘Haare ka Sahara.’

 Some Important Travel Tips

-- There is no public transport available to come directly to the temple, you’ll either have to hire a private taxi or have to have your own vehicle.
+- There is no public transport available to come directly to the temple, you’ll either have to hire a private taxi or have to bring your own vehicle.

 - You can visit in the morning, enjoy throughout the day and go back in the evening.
 A day is more than enough, the typical time people spend here is approximately 2 hours.